kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta4.md

 add version that can be used to convert to v1beta4</li>
 </ul>
 <h2>Basics</h2>
-<p>The preferred way to configure kubeadm is to pass an YAML configuration file with
+<p>The preferred way to configure kubeadm is to pass a YAML configuration file with
 the <code>--config</code> option.
 Some of the configuration options defined in the kubeadm config file are also available as command line flags, but only the most common/simple use case are supported with this approach.</p>